robstercork/containerd/README.md

 Ansible plybook to install and configure containerd
 =========

-This is an ansible playbook used to automate to installation and configuration of containerd on Debian Linux
+This is an ansible playbook used to automate the installation and configuration of containerd on Debian Linux

 Requirements
 ------------